ispc/ispc/docs/design/templates.rst

 ---------------------

-An AST node for template function is `FunctionTemplate`, which is similar to `Function`, but stores type parameters (represented by `TemplateTypeParmType``).
+An AST node for template function is `FunctionTemplate`, which is similar to `Function`, but stores type parameters (represented by `TemplateTypeParmType``) or non-type parameters (represented by `Symbol`).
 The body of `FunctionTemplate` contains `TemplateTypeParmType`, which implies that some of type checking may not be done until after the function is instantiated.
 This requires redesigning type checking, which needs to be decoupled from AST creation.

 Implementation details
 ----------------------